Padlock and banking icons above a man using a laptop, representing supplier failure insurance

 • Financial Failure Insurance reimburses your customers if you cease trading.

 Travel companies should maintain both types of insurance to provide their customers with full protection.
 This increases customer confidence, giving them the peace of mind to book trips with your business rather than a competitor.
+If you're looking to take out financial failure insurance, you can learn more about what it covers, its benefits and its importance via our comprehensive FFI guide.

 What is the Difference Between SFI and SAFI?

-It's easy to confuse Supplier Failure Insurance (SFI) with Scheduled Airline Failure Insurance (SAFI) – after all, there's just one letter difference in the two acronyms.
+It's easy to confuse supplier failure insurance (SFI) with scheduled airline failure insurance (SAFI)—after all, there's just one letter difference in the two acronyms.

-• As above, Supplier Failure Insurance (SFI) provides cover should other businesses you work with cease trading.
+• As above, supplier failure insurance (SFI) provides cover should other businesses you work with cease trading.

-• Scheduled Airline Failure Insurance (SAFI) protects travel businesses from the financial consequences of an airline they sell ceasing operations, although it is sometimes referred to as ‘end supplier failure’.
+• Scheduled airline failure insurance (SAFI) protects travel businesses from the financial consequences of an airline they sell ceasing operations, although it is sometimes referred to as ‘end supplier failure’.

-If you're looking to take out Scheduled Airline Failure Insurance, read our guide on SAFI to find out how it works.
+If you're looking to take out scheduled airline failure insurance, read our guide on SAFI to find out how it works.

 TL;DR: What is the Difference Between SFI, FFI and SAFI?

 Each of these three types of insurance serves a distinct purpose in your risk management strategy.
-The summaries below provide a quick reference guide to distinguish between these three types of cover:
+The summaries below provide a quick reference guide to distinguish between these three types of cover.

 Supplier Failure Insurance (SFI)